 Annual Improvements make minor amendments to IFRS 1 First-time Adoption of International Financial Reporting Standards, IFRS 9 Financial Instruments, IAS 41 Agriculture and the Illustrative Examples accompanying IFRS 16 Leases.

-The amendments and improvements are not expected to have significant impact on the Group's consolidated financial statements.
-The Group plans to implement them on the required effective date.
+The Group implemented the amendments and improvements at the required effective date; the adoption had no significant impact on the Group's consolidated financial statements.